-Base Camp is set up at 4900m.
+Base Camp sets up at 4900m.
 And the three more Camps are set up according to height i.e. 5450m, 6000m, and 6350m.
 Although our goal is to reach the summit, our Sherpas’ main priority is your comfort and safety.
 The itinerary is flexible to accommodate any health problems of the climbers and weather conditions on the mountain.
 Our experienced Local Sherpa Guides will take you through acclimatization by a process of properly paced ascents and descents, preparing your body physiologically to adjust to the altitude.

 Arrival and pick up from the international airport in Kathmandu, after some refreshment we will invite you for a traditional Nepali dinner.

 After breakfast, a sightseeing visit, in Kathmandu valley including, Kathmandu Darbar square, Swayambhunath Temple, Boudhanath Stupa & Pashupatinath Temple.
 Final preparation and official briefing day.

 After breakfast, drive to Koto.
 Koto village is the junction point where we leave the Annapurna Circuit Trekking Trail and follow the Nar Phu trekking trail.